BestTimesToVisit.com Logo

 Sunset Cruise on the Zambezi River

-Drift along the mighty Zambezi as the sun dips below the horizon, painting the sky in fiery hues.
-Keep an eye out for hippos emerging from the water, elephants coming for a drink, and a symphony of birdlife.
-Many cruises offer drinks and snacks, making it a relaxed and picturesque way to end the day.
+Drift along the mighty Zambezi as the sun dips below the horizon, casting a warm glow on the water and the surrounding bush.
+Keep an eye out for hippos, crocodiles, and a dazzling array of birdlife.
+Many cruises offer drinks and snacks, making it a perfect way to unwind and soak in the African wilderness.

 See all 8 things to do →